 You may have noticed not a post has been published in the Chronicles since the end of 2018.
 Has Fediverse run out of news?
 Certainly not.
 Here’s a brief overview of what has happened during this period.

 The 2018 report reveals that the world of federating networks has greatly expanded.
-The first three months on 2019 have seen about 450 new servers - hopefully, some of them will stay online (and updated).
+The first three months of 2019 have seen about 450 new servers - hopefully, some of them will stay online (and updated).
 New accounts are being created and, apparenty, people remember about their old accounts, as the number of active users on most Fediverse networks increases weekly.
-If you wish to research figures, keep an eye on stats hubs from this list.
-You can also subscribe to Federation stats bot via any diaspora protocol platform (diaspora, Friendica, Hubzilla, Socialhome or GangGo).
-Provided numbers are an approximation, and some projects are misrepresented: Friendica, Hubzilla server numbers, GNU Social account numbers stand higher than metrics show.
-This is due to technical issues (mainly with NodeInfo / NodeInfo2).
-The good news is Fediverse keeps growing.
+If you wish to research figures, subscribe to Federation stats bot via any diaspora protocol platform (diaspora, Friendica, Hubzilla or Socialhome).
+Provided numbers are an approximation, and some projects are misrepresented: Friendica, Hubzilla real server numbers, GNU Social account numbers stand higher than metrics show.
+This is due to technical issues (mainly with NodeInfo / NodeInfo2), and because some servers opt out of taking part in statistics.
+The good news is Fediverse keeps growing!

 New kids on the block